 Why Does a Narcissist Want You Back When They Know You no Longer Want Them?

-The narcissist will hate the fact that you beat them to the discard; after all, that’s their job.
+When the narcissist knows you have figured him out, they will hate the fact that you beat them to the discard; after all, that’s their job.
 Once they feel they have got everything they can out of you, they move on to their next victim.
-A person suffering from NPD will perceive your decision as abandonment.
+A person suffering from Narcissistic Personality Disorder will perceive your decision as abandonment.

 Unless you feel that your life would be in imminent danger if you sat down with your partner and told them why you were leaving, the decent thing to do would be to have this conversation.
 When you do, the typical narcissist is going to ignore your needs and focus on his own.